Sonny Ramadhin: Breakthrough 1950 England tour

 His trials for the West Indian team were two first-class matches bowling for Trinidad versus Jamaica, where he took 12 wickets at an average of 19.25.
 This performance led to his selection for the 1950 tour to England at the age of 21.

 He made his test debut, along with Alf Valentine, in the first Test of that same Test series against England which started on 8 June 1950.
 He thus became the first cricketer of East Indian origin to play for the West Indies in international cricket.
-He decided to call himself as KT Ramadhin during his first international series.
+Ramadhin was named as KT Ramadhin in the English newspapers, to his surprise: "The kids at school had called me Sonny so I adopted that.
+But when I got to England they insisted that nobody could go through life without initials.
+The next time I picked up the paper I'd become K T Ramadhin.
+I never did find out what my new English names were supposed to be."
 The inclusion of both Valentine and Ramadhin for the test series was initially deemed as a surprise call in cricketing circles, especially someone like Ramadhin who received his maiden test call-up after having featured in only two first-class matches.

 England won the first match of the series at Old Trafford, but in the second Test, at Lord's, the West Indies recorded a 326-run victory, thanks to Clyde Walcott's 168 not out in the second innings, and to the bowling of Ramadhin (11 for 152) and Valentine (7 for 127).

 This was West Indies' first ever Test victory in England, and it was commemorated in the famous "Victory Calypso":

 The 1950 win by the West Indies led Lord Beginner to write the first in a deluge of calypsos celebrating West Indian cricketers, giving rise to calypso cricket.
 Ramadhin bowled the leg-break and off-break without a discernible change in his action.

 He and fellow spinner Alf Valentine continued to dominate and wreaking havoc on the English batting in the 1950 series, taking 59 wickets between them.
 They also bowled in tandem for several overs in their debut series (Ramadhin bowled 377.5 overs while Valentine ended up bowling 422.3 overs).
 West Indies won the series by three matches to one, which was their first series victory in England.
 West Indies also notably secured historic win at Lord's for the first time during the series.
 The Wisden heaped praise on his bowling performance in England by stating "No blame could be attached to pitch...
 Ramadhin bowled with the guile of a veteran.
 He pitched a tantalizing length, bowled straight at the wicket and spun enough to beat the bat."
 He also received praise from former English player Denis Compton who described Ramadhin as "the best match winning bowler in the world".